Katikistan/Notes/Networking.md

 The count-to-infinity problem is a problem that can occur in distance-vector routing algorithms when two or more nodes in a network are trying to determine the shortest path to a destination, and the nodes keep incrementing the distance values indefinitely, leading them to become larger and larger, referred to as counting to infinity.
 This problem can be mitigated by using a different routing algorithm that incorporates a mechanism to prevent the distance values from growing indefinitely.
 # Security
 ## Confidentiality
-establish confidential communication between Alice and Bob
+Establish confidential communication between Alice and Bob

 Use encryption to ensure confidentiality